-We have a 49.9% interest in the property at 100 Park Avenue, where we participate with Prudential, which carries a blanket policy of \$500.0 million of "allrisk" property insurance, including terrorism coverage.
+We have a 49.9% interest in the property at 100 Park Avenue, where we participate with Prudential, which carries a blanket policy of \$500.0 million of "all-risk" property insurance, including terrorism coverage.
 We own One Madison Avenue, which is under a triple net lease with insurance provided by the tenant, Credit Suisse Securities (USA) LLC, or CS.
-We monitor the coverage provided by CS to make sure that our asset is adequately protected.
 We have a 50.6% interest in the property at 388 and 390 Greenwich Street, where we participate with SITQ, which is leased on a triple net basis to Citigroup, N.A., which provides insurance coverage directly.
 We monitor all triple net leases to ensure that tenants are providing adequate coverage.
 Other joint ventures may be covered under policies separate from our policies, at coverage limits which we deem to be adequate.
 We continually monitor these policies.
 Although we consider our insurance coverage to be appropriate, in the event of a major catastrophe, such as an act of terrorism, we may not have sufficient coverage to replace certain properties.